 Engineering Heroes is a film series celebrating engineering and technology trailblazers and advocates, uncovering the inspiring stories behind their success and the challenges they overcame.
 Featuring a Nobel Prize winner, the first British astronaut, the first African American female CEO of a Fortune 500 company and more, the films showcase the stories of global engineering pioneers.
 The series is made in collaboration with Amazon and BecomingX.

-Visit the Museum of Engineering Innovation
+Museum of Engineering Innovation

 Where next?